• Skip to primary navigation

 En español

-Colada morada or spiced purple corn fruit drink is a traditional Ecuadorian drink made with fruits, spices, and purple corn flour.
+This Ecuadorian colada morada is a traditional thick drink made with fruits, spices, and purple corn flour.
 Colada morada is prepared for the Day of the Deceased celebrations in Ecuador.

 Print Pin Your Questions and Comments